HildoBijl/stepwise/packages/module-tree-definition/README.md

 ### `ensureSkillIds(moduleTree, skillIds, options?)`

 Accepts a readonly array and returns a new array containing the validated IDs in the supplied order.
 It supports the same `allowCaseInsensitiveMatch` option.
 Use `ensureSkillId` for a single ID.

+### `getSkill(moduleTree, skillId, options?)`

+Returns the corresponding `Skill`, rejecting IDs that identify concepts.
+This is the convenient way to access skill-specific properties from a mixed module tree.

 ### `ensureSkillSetup(moduleTree, setup)`